jakubkrawiec/dcelab/README.md

 ## Data Storage

-Response data is automatically saved to Dropbox as text responses with attribute levels (`{timestamp}.txt`)
+Response data is automatically saved to the configured storage provider.
+When using AWS S3, data is saved as text files containing responses with attribute levels, using the format `{experiment_id}_{timestamp}.txt`.
+The storage location within the S3 bucket follows the pattern `{prefix}/{experiment_id}/{filename}`.
+By default, the prefix is set to `data/raw` in the example configuration, but you can adjust this path in the storage settings to match your needs.

 ## Experiment Preparation